A website is displayed on a laptop , tablet , and cell phone.

 The Critical Impact of Non-Compliance

 Ignoring compliance is no longer a viable option.
 Regulatory frameworks are rapidly strengthening, and the risks associated with non-adherence are too severe to dismiss.
 We have seen the real-world impact through enforcement actions, such as the numerous complaints and monumental fines issued under regulations like the GDPR.
-Proactive engagement with website compliance not only helps businesses sidestep these penalties but also demonstrates a genuine commitment to ethical operations and user rights.

 Why Accessibility is Often Sidelined